xtay2/Pseudocode-Interpreter/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for this project.
 title: ''
 labels: ''
-assignees: ''
+assignees: 'xtay2'

 ---